Taut-Line Buzzers with Periodic Forcing

 \subsection{Contraction and Damped Oscillation}

 Because we do not measure the disk angle directly, we need to convert the hanging mass position into twist angle via testing and calibrating with Eq.~(\ref{massheight}).
-As was shown in Ref.~\citenum{Hanlan2023}, the nominal / geometric strand radius cannot be used directly, though the radius of gyration for a strand bundle may provide an effective proxy.
-If we approximate our string as a bundle of four independent strands each of radius $0.4$~mm, we expect the effective twist radius to be $r = r_\mathrm{gyr} = 0.6325$~mm.
-To find the true value of the effective twist radius, we follow the procedures of Ref.~\citenum{Hanlan2023} by measuring the height of the hanging mass above bottom and plotting it versus the squared twist angle in Figure~\ref{fig_twist}.
+As was shown in Ref.~\citenum{Hanlan2023}, the nominal / geometric strand radius cannot be used directly, though the radius of gyration for a bundle provides an effective proxy~\cite{Hanlan2023}.
+For a four-strand bundle this defined by its moment of inertia as $I_\mathrm{bundle} =(4m)r_\mathrm{gyr}^2$, which gives $r_\mathrm{gyr}$ as $\sqrt{5/2}$ times the geometric radius of the strands whether they are arranged as a square or a diamond.
+For strands of radius $0.4$~mm, we therefore expect the effective twist radius to be $r = r_\mathrm{gyr} = 0.6325$~mm.
+To find the true value of the effective twist radius, we follow the procedures of Ref.~\cite{Hanlan2023} by measuring the height of the hanging mass above bottom and plotting it versus the squared twist angle in Figure~\ref{fig_twist}.
 We find the contraction collapses well to the linear expectation set by Eq.~(\ref{massheight}); fitting this data to a line gives an effective radius for the string as $r = 0.6043 \pm 0.0005$~mm, less than $5\%$ different from expectation.

 We now similarly follow Ref.~\cite{TautLineDamped} in order to characterize damped oscillations in the absence of forcing.
 In particular, the buzzer is set to a large twist angle and allowed to spin without forcing until the oscillations naturally cease.
 We record the vertical position of the hanging mass versus time and report it in Figure~\ref{fig_damping}.
 From this we directly measure the period from the time between alternate peaks, giving a natural frequency $\Omega_o = 0.71 \pm 0.01$~rad/s similar to the predicted value 0.65~rad/s from Eq.~(\ref{Omega}).